krzysztofschramm/krzysztofschramm/README.md

 - communicative English
 ## Tools
 - PyCharm - IDE for python
-- pytest - framework to write test
+- pytest - testing framework
 - Django - framework for app development
 - MySQL - for database management
 - GitHub - for code repository and learning